Orchitophrya stellarum: Parasitism

 Orchitophrya stellarum is often associated with sea stars and other invertebrates, living on their outer surface and feeding on sloughed-off epidermal tissue.
 It only appears to become parasitic when the male host starfish has ripe gonads.
 It probably enters the starfish through the gonopores, the orifices where gametes are released.
 There may be a pheromone that alerts it to the fact that the testes are ripe and causes it to change its behaviour.
 As different species of starfish breed at different times of year, Orchitophrya stellarum may move from one species to another in accordance with their reproductive cycles.
-In the Pacific Ocean, it may alternate between parasitising Evasterias troscheli and Pisaster ochraceus during the spring and summer and Leptasterias spp. in the winter.
+In the Pacific Ocean, it may alternate between parasitising Evasterias troschelii and Pisaster ochraceus during the spring and summer and Leptasterias spp. in the winter.
 In the Atlantic Ocean, the winter host may again be Leptasterias spp. but the spring and summer hosts are likely to be Asterias forbesi and Asterias rubens.
 The ciliate has been found in the testes of all these species.
 When inside the gonad, it phagocytoses the sperm thus rendering the starfish infertile.
 Researchers have found skewed sex ratios of affected populations with fewer males than females being found, and males being consistently smaller than females.
 The researchers thought it likely that there was increased mortality among infected males.

 In 2006, a mass die-off of the purple sea star (Pisaster ochraceus) occurred off the coast of British Columbia.
 Parasitism by Orchitophrya stellarum was considered to be the likely cause.
 A marine parasite expert stated that the starfish was an important member of the marine community and that if it were removed, marine biodiversity in the area would be threatened.

 In a study published in 2013, Ochitophrya stellarum, the parasitic ciliate, was discovered in 2007 in the tissues of blue crabs.
 Hemolymph smears showed the ciliates of the parasite.
 This was surprising, because ochitophrya stellarum was previously only associated with infecting sea stars.
 This opportunistic pathogen was responsible for a number of histophagous scuticociliate infections in the blue crabs.
 The infections were present in the hemal sinuses of all tissues of the blue crabs and in between muscle fibers.